 The first link is a revisit from the eLearning: Foundations course, included here for students starting their learning journey here.

 I wanted to include the following article as it raises the question “what is done?”

 This next article gives an overview of the some of the ways that projects can be managed and the terms used to describe those approaches to project management.

 I taught Microsoft Project for many years as a software trainer, and although the software doesn’t necessarily need to be used to successfully manage projects, the concepts and terminology used in the software reflects the language and workflows used in project management more broadly.

-You may see Microsoft Project coming as search results when doing extra research.
-Be sure that there will be relevant information about project management not just specific information about the software.
+You may see Microsoft Project popping up in search results when undertaking your own research.
+There will be relevant information about project management not just specific information about the software.
 The below PDF goes in to detail about how MS Project performs its calculations which we can apply to our own planning, regardless of which tools we use to manage our projects.

 This document may seem a bit technical, however being able to distinguish between different types of tasks and how resourcing can impact effort, gives us a more informed picture to make better decisions.